DataDog/documentation/content/en/tracing/setup/dotnet.md

 To manually instrument your code, add the `Datadog.Trace` [NuGet package][7] to your application.
 In your code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.

-For more details on manual instrumentation and custom tagging, see [Advanced Usage][8].
+For more details on manual instrumentation and custom tagging, see [Manual instrumentation documentation][8].

 ### Runtime Compatibility